PaulaEsteban2000/CSE151A_UrbanAnimals/README.md

 ![perceptron](graph_perceptron.png)

-The next two models we are thinking of developing are a decision tree and possibly either neural network or SVM.
+The next two models we are thinking of developing are a logistic regressor and possibly either decision tree or SVM.
 This is because as said before, the work we've already started to make progress on seems promising on these models.
 SVM seems to do a good job with multivariable classification, so perhaps developing that model would be useful.

 Here is the link to the perceptron notebook: https://github.com/PaulaEsteban2000/CSE151A_UrbanAnimals/blob/main/perceptron.ipynb